fredericksilva/rem/README.md

 * Better resolution and error handling if two modules depend on different incompatible versions of the same CocoaPod
 * Something that will automatically run `pod install` when necessary (but not unnecessarily since that's slow...)

-## Known Problems
+## Known Limitations
-* If two modules depend on two different versions of the same CocoaPod, then there is no way to correctly build the project.
+* Unlike with npm packages, native iOS code cannot contain different versions of the same library in an application.
+Therefore, an extension that relies on e.g. CocoaLumberjack 1.x and another extension relies on CocoaLumberjack 2.x will not be able to coexist.
 * If Obj-C source code from different modules uses the same symbols (e.g. class names, etc.), then those will conflict.

 ## Android